-In 2015, Dern reteamed with his Django Unchained (2012) director Quentin Tarantino in the ambitious & critically-acclaimed The Hateful Eight.
-In 2013, Dern earned his second Academy Award nomination for his heralded role in Alexander Payne’s Nebraska.
-That role also garnered him a Best Actor Award from the Cannes Film Festival and the National Board of Review.
-He was also nominated for a BAFTA, Golden Globe, Independent Spirit Award, Broadcast Film Critics Association Award and Screen Actors Guild Award.
+In 2015, Dern reteamed with his Django Unchained director Quentin Tarantino in the ambitious and critically acclaimed The Hateful Eight.
+In 2014, Dern earned his second Academy Award nomination for his heralded role in Alexander Payne’s Nebraska (2013).
+That role also garnered him Best Actor awards from the Cannes Film Festival and the National Board of Review.
+He was also nominated for the BAFTA, Golden Globe, Independent Spirit Award, Broadcast Film Critics Association Award, and Screen Actors Guild Award.

 Dern was also nominated for an Emmy in 2011 for his portrayal of polygamist patriarch Frank Harlow in HBO’s hit drama Big Love.

-A celebrated stage actor, Dern was trained by famed director Elia Kazan at the legendary The Actor’s Studio and made his film debut in Kazan’s Wild River in 1960.
-In the 1960s, Dern also found success as a distinguished television actor.
+A celebrated stage actor, Dern was trained by famed director Elia Kazan at the legendary Actors Studio and made his film debut in Kazan’s Wild River in 1960.
+In the ‘60s, Dern also found success as a distinguished television actor.
 He appeared regularly in contemporary Western TV series, as well as on Alfred Hitchcock Presents.
-Mr. Hitchcock was such a fan of Dern’s that he cast him in Marnie (1964) and Family Plot (1976; Hitchcock’s final film).
+Mr. Hitchcock was such a fan of Dern that he cast him in Marnie (1964) and his final film, Family Plot (1976).

-Dern went on to star in such classic films like The King of Marvin Gardens (1972) with Jack Nicholson and Ellen Burstyn, as well as playing Tom Buchanan in The Great Gatsby (1974; for which he received a Golden Globe nomination).
-It was his brilliant and powerful performance in Hal Ashby’s COMING HOME (1978) that earned him both an Academy Award and Golden Globe nomination.
+Dern went on to star in such classic films like The King of Marvin Gardens (1972) with Jack Nicholson and Ellen Burstyn, as well as playing Tom Buchanan in The Great Gatsby (1974), for which he received a Golden Globe nomination.
+It was his brilliant and powerful performance in Hal Ashby’s Coming Home (1978) that earned him both Academy Award and Golden Globe nominations.